apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 With Prometheus and Grafana deployed and properly configured, you can now access and visualize your cluster’s metrics.

-In the Iximiuz Lab interface, switch to the **Grafana** tab.
+In the Iximiuz Lab interface, Switch to the :tab-locator-inline{text='Grafana tab' name='Grafana'}.
 Once you are on the Grafana page, log in using the following credentials:

 - **Username:** `admin`
 - **Password:** `prom-operator`